 We assume that the attacker will behave in a way that maximizes his/her chances of characterizing the most number of individuals.
-Thus, he will try and predict the genotypes for the largest set of variants that he believes are he can predict correctly.
-The most obvious way that the attacker does this is by first sorting the genotype-to-phenotype correlations with respect to decreasing strength of correlation.
-He will then predict the genotypes starting from the top genotype-phenotype pair.
-As he/she predicts more genotypes, he/she increases his chances of characterizing more individuals.
-As the attacker goes down the list, thoughhowever, the correct predictability of the genotypes diminish, i.e., the strength of genotype-phenotype correlation decreases.
-Thus, each time the attackerhe/she predicts a new genotype, he/she will encounter a tradeoff between the number of genotypes that the attacker can predictbe predicted correctly versus the cumulative correctness of the all the predicted genotypes.
-This tradeoff can also be viewed as the tradeoff between sensitivityprecision (correct predictability of the genotypes) and recall (what fraction of the individuals can be characterized by correctly predicted genotypes) and positive predictive value (correct predictability of the genotypes) of the characterization.).
+Thus, he/she will try and predict the genotypes, using the phenotype measurements, for the largest set of variants that he believes are he can predict correctly.
+The most obvious way that the attacker does this is by first sorting the phenotype_genotype pairs with respect to decreasing strength of correlation as illustrated in Fig 2a.
+He will then predict the genotypes starting from the top phenotype_genotype pair.
+As he/she predicts more genotypes, he/she increases his/her chances of characterizing more individuals.
+As the attacker goes down the list, however, the correct predictability of the genotypes diminish, i.e., the strength of phenotype-genotype correlation decreases.
+Thus, each time he/she predicts a new genotype, he/she will encounter a tradeoff between the number of genotypes.
+This tradeoff can also be viewed as the tradeoff between precision (correct predictability of the genotypes) and recall (what fraction of the individuals can be characterized by correctly predicted genotypes).
 In this section we will propose two measures to quantify this tradeoff.